-The obnoxious music started from the next room over, echoing through the walls, the bass of the song vibrating in my gut.
+Obnoxious music blares from a car outside, echoing through the walls, the bass of the song vibrating in my gut.

-We both stopped, pulling apart, and just stared at each other as the pitchy voice intruded on our private moment.
+We both stop, pulling apart, and just stare at each other as the pitchy voice intrudes on our private moment.

-Then we both burst into laughter, falling down on the bed and shaking with laughs until tears came out of our eyes.
+Then we both burst into laughter, falling down on the bed and shaking with laughs until tears come out of our eyes.

-I handed Cora her shirt back once we had both caught our breath.
+I hand Cora her shirt back once we both catch our breath.
 “Sorry…”

-She shook her head and pulled it on.
+She shakes her head and pulls it on.
 “It’s fine.”

 “I told you my brain is strange…”